Class HashedCredentialsMatcher

 protected Object getCredentials(AuthenticationInfo info)

-call, but it does not hash that value - it is expected that method call will return an already-hashed value.
+Returns aHashinstance representing the already-hashed AuthenticationInfo credentials stored in the system.
+This method reconstructs aHashinstance based on ainfo.getCredentialscall, but it does not hash that value - it is expected that method call will return an already-hashed value.
 This implementation's reconstruction effort functions as follows:- Convert

-to a byte array via thetoBytes
+account.getCredentials()to a byte array via thetoBytesmethod. - If

-was called, check for encoding: - If
+account.getCredentials()was originally a String or char[] beforetoByteswas called, check for encoding: - If

-, Hex decode that byte array, otherwise Base64 decode the byte array - Set the byte[] array directly on the
+storedCredentialsHexEncoded, Hex decode that byte array, otherwise Base64 decode the byte array - Set the byte[] array directly on the

-implementation and return it.
+Hashimplementation and return it.

 - Overrides:

-- the AuthenticationInfo from which to retrieve the credentials which assumed to be in already-hashed form.- Returns:
+info- the AuthenticationInfo from which to retrieve the credentials which assumed to be in already-hashed form.- Returns:

 - a

-instance representing the given AuthenticationInfo's stored credentials.
+Hashinstance representing the given AuthenticationInfo's stored credentials.

 - Convert